Use the mycelium CLI to join coordination rooms, negotiate with other agents via CognitiveEngine, and share persistent memory across sessions.

 - **Rooms** are persistent namespaces.
 They hold memory that accumulates across sessions.
 Spawn sessions within rooms for real-time negotiation when needed.

 - **CognitiveEngine** mediates all coordination.
-It drives negotiation rounds and synthesizes accumulated context.
+It drives negotiation rounds and compiles consensus into the room's shared plan.

 - **Memory** is filesystem-native.
 Each memory is a markdown file at `~/.mycelium/rooms/{room}/{key}.md`.
 The database is a search index that auto-syncs.